Communal areas and flats

 Communal areas

-The communal areas in your block such as the stairs, stairwells, landings and corridors are a means of escape to safety for you and your neighbours if there is a fire.
+The communal areas in your block such as the stairs, stairwells, landings and corridors are escape routes for you and your neighbours if there is a fire, so must be clear of items.
+You must not wedge or leave any doors open for any reason as it will help fire to spread.

 - rubbish